cheriangeorge/System-Commands-course/Week6.md

 * Introduction
 	- awk is a programming language, quick to code and fast in execution
-	- awk is an abbreviation of the names of three people who developed it: Aho, Weinberger & Kernighan
+	- awk is an abbreviation of the names of three people who developed it: **A**ho, **W**einberger & **K**ernighan
 	- It is a part of POSIX, IEEE 1003.1-2008
 	- Variants: nawk, gawk, mawk ...
-	- gawk contains features that extend POSIX
+	- gawk contains features that extend POSIX (normally seen on GNU Linux systems with a symbolic link from awk to gawk)
+	- Though awk is viewed as a scripting language it has enough mathematical functions to use for routine calculations.
+IT can do things that spreadsheets cannot do.

 * Execution model
 	- Input stream is a set of records
 	- Eg., using "\n" as record separator, lines are records
 	- Each record is a sequence of fields
-	- Eg., using " " as field separator, words are fields
+	- Eg., using " " as field separator, words are fields.
+Evan a regular expression can be used as an FS.
 	- Splitting of records to fields is done automatically
 	- Each code block executes on one record at a time, as matched by the pattern of that block